KevinFrutiger/frontend-nanodegree-arcade-game/README.md

 Your objective is to get across the walkway and to the water on the other side.

 Use the arrow keys on your keyboard to navigate up, down, and side-to-side.
 If you hit a bug, you'll be knocked back to where you started.
 When you reach the water you'll return to the bottom of the screen and the difficulty will increase.
+Collect gems and hearts to get more points!